Arbitrage equilibrium and the emergence of universal microstructure in deep neural networks: Comparison with the Hopfield network and the Boltzmann machine

 where $\mathscr{S}_{_{N}} = \sum_{l=1}^{L} S^l_{_N}$ is the network neuron-entropy.
 Now, maximizing the potential $\Phi_{_N}$ at arbitrage equilibrium implies minimizing $\sum_{l=1}^{L} \sum_{i=1}^{N^l} Z^l_i$.
 Therefore, from the definition of $Z^l_i$ in Eq.~\ref{eq:Z_i}, we get at equilibrium

 We recognize Eq.~\ref{eq:POT-min-Hopfield} as the "energy" function that is minimized at statistical equilibrium for the Hopfield network~\cite{hopfield1982neural} and the Boltzmann Machine~\cite{ackley1985boltzmann}.
-Thus, these are the same special cases of the Jaynes Machine when the computational benefit is constant (i.e., $U^l_q = B^l$), and the computational cost $V^l_q$ is linear in $Z^l_q$.
-However, these models are incomplete as they do not include the neuron-entropy $\mathscr{S}_{_{N}}$ term. \\
+Thus, we see that these are the same special cases of the Jaynes Machine when the informational benefit is constant (i.e., $U^l_q = B^l$), and the computational cost $V^l_q$ is linear in $Z^l_q$.
+However, the Hopfield and Boltzmann models are incomplete, as they do not include the neuron-entropy $\mathscr{S}_{_{N}}$ term. \\

-Furthermore, the Hopfield network and the Boltzmann Machine imply an exponential distribution of $Z^l_q$ at equilibrium (Eq.~\ref{eq:N_q-hopfield}), but the empirical evidence we presented above for the seven networks validates our prediction that it is lognormal.
+Furthermore, the Hopfield network and the Boltzmann Machine imply an \textit{exponential} distribution of $Z^l_q$ at equilibrium (Eq.~\ref{eq:N_q-hopfield}), but the empirical evidence we presented above for the seven networks validates our theory's prediction that it is lognormal.
 In addition, neither the Hopfield model nor the Boltzmann Machine model can predict the distribution of weights, which our theory does correctly. \\